-UNIT PRICES: (N/A)
+UNIT PRICES: (see Bid Form Attachment)

 Bidder understands that the Owner reserves the right to reject any or all bids and to waive any informalities in the bidding.

 The bidder agrees that this bid shall be good and may not be withdrawn for a period of sixty (60) calendar days after the scheduled closing time for receiving bids.